realstefcortinovis/realstefcortinovis.github.io/_pages/about.md

 I'm the Secretary of the executive committee and Vice President of the scientific committee of the [Oxford Young Statisticians Seminar](https://youngstatmlseminar.github.io).

-I'm leading the reading group on Hypothesis Testing with E-value at the University of Oxford.
+I'm leading the [Hypothesis Testing with E-value](https://github.com/oxcsml/evalues-reading-group) at Oxford Statistics.

 Prior to coming to Oxford, I studied at Bocconi University in Milan.
 In my free time, I enjoy running, playing chess and coming up with new recipes!